dgreenwald/py_tools/README.md

 ## Setup

-After cloning the repo, the following changes must be made to your `.bashrc' or equivalent file.
+After cloning the repo, the following changes must be made to your `.bashrc` or equivalent file.

 ```bash
 export PYTHONPATH=$PYTHONPATH:/path/to/directory/below/py_tools